Quick Answer: AI Chatbot Development Cost

 Model API And Infrastructure Costs

 Model usage is an operating cost, not just a launch cost.
-Current public pricing from OpenAI and Anthropic shows why model selection, caching, prompt length, retrieval size, and output length matter.
-As of this run, OpenAI lists GPT-5.4 at $2.50 per million input tokens and $15 per million output tokens, with GPT-5.4 mini at lower rates.
-Anthropic lists Claude Sonnet 4.6 at $3 per million input tokens and $15 per million output tokens, with caching options that can reduce repeat-context cost.
+Current public pricing from OpenAI and Anthropic shows why model selection, caching, prompt length, retrieval size, output length, and provider choice matter.
+As of June 4, 2026, OpenAI lists GPT-5.5, GPT-5.4, and GPT-5.4 mini pricing with lower cached-input rates, while Anthropic lists Claude Opus, Sonnet, and Haiku pricing with separate cache-write and cache-hit rates.
+Do not copy a vendor price table into your estimate once and forget it; model pricing, context windows, caching behavior, and routing options should be checked during discovery.

 Those numbers do not translate directly into total chatbot cost because a production chatbot also uses hosting, vector storage, logging, analytics, human review, monitoring, and support.
 A high-volume bot may need model routing, response caching, short prompts, retrieval limits, and batch analysis jobs to control spend.